gordonguthrie/TheManual/README.md

 The sources for the book are in the filed under `the_manual/` where edits and commits are made.
 If you wish to add a SuperCollider synthesiser please commit an `.scd` page with comments that are internally formatted with `markdown` (see the page `./the_manual/chapter5/second_synth.scd` for an example.

-Also edit `./docs/_data/contents.yml` to add the page to the book.
+Also edit `./docs/_data/contents.yml` to add the page to the book and edit the shell script `make_pdf.sh` to add the page to it too.

 But you need to check that your page transforms correctly.